jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

 ### 6 Act binds the Crown
 (1) Subject to subsection (2), this Act binds the Crown.
-(2) Except as otherwise expressly provided in this Act or any other Act, or in regulations made under this Act, nothing in this Act or in regulations made under this Act applies to the New Zealand Defence Force.
+(2) Except as otherwise expressly provided in this Act or any other Act, or in regulations made under this Act,— (a) nothing in this Act or in regulations made under this Act applies to the New Zealand Defence Force; and (b) nothing in subpart 6A of Part 2, subpart 3A of Part 3, or Part 2 of Schedule 1 of this Act (the GBSI provisions), or in regulations made under this Act to the extent that they relate to the GBSI provisions, applies to—
+    (i) a person assisting or providing services to, or working jointly with, the New Zealand Defence Force; or (ii) a person operating ground-based space infrastructure in a defence area (as defined in section 2(1) of the Defence Act 1990) with the consent of the New Zealand Defence Force; or
+    (iii) an intelligence and security agency; or
+    (iv) the New Zealand Police, or any other organisation or other person, assisting an intelligence and security agency under section 51 of the Intelligence and Security Act 2017; or
+    (v) a person operating ground-based space infrastructure in premises or a place owned, leased, or otherwise occupied by an intelligence and security agency.

 ## Part 2 — Licences and permits